 Traditional Viking design and construction traits can be found all over each Valhalla model from the bow angles, the sloping S-shaped sheers, double-forward chines, and mezzanine seating to name a few.

 Every model is packed with fishing amenities within the design.
 Owners love the strategically placed rod holders, raised transom live-well, in-deck fish boxes, and the abundance of storage tackle, and bait.
 As with all Vikings, Valhalla Boatworks will be equipped with electronics packages from their subsidiary company AME and Hardtop, Marlin, and Gap Towers from Palm Beach Towers.
 You can even enjoy custom Seakeeper installations that don't sacrifice deck space or storage.

 1.)
 Where are Valhalla Boatworks built and manufactured?

-All Valhalla models are built at the Viking Mullica factory located about 12 miles from the main Viking factory in New Gretna, New Jersey.
+All Valhalla Boatworks models are built by Viking Yachts at the Viking Mullica factory located about 12 miles from the main Viking factory in New Gretna, New Jersey.
 Located right off of the Mullica River, the factory sits on 80 acres and includes over 88,000 square feet of buildings.
 The Mullica River eventually connects with the Bass River, before eventually ending in the Great Bay near the Atlantic Ocean.
-The Viking Mullica factory used to be where Ocean Yachts were built before being purchased by Viking.
+Before this factory became where Valhalla Boats were built, it was home to Ocean Yachts.

 2.)
 How much does each Valhalla model cost?